 DMS Professional Program (DMP) This diploma program is designed for applicants with a previous degree or diploma or equivalent in a medical imaging specialty such as Radiologic Technology or Nuclear Medicine Technology.
-It assumes a strong background in anatomy, physiology, medical terminology, patient care, and imaging sciences.
+Admission to the DMP program assumes a strong background in college level anatomy, physiology, medical terminology, patient care, and imaging sciences.
+Applicants must have the following college level courses prior to admission: